ANXS/postgresql/README.md

 postgresql_users:
   - name: baz
     pass: pass
-    encrypted: yes  # if password should be encrypted, postgresql >= 10 does only accepts encrypted passwords
+    encrypted: yes  # if password should be encrypted, postgresql >= 10 does only accepts encrypted passwords, ansible module default

 # List of schemas to be created (optional)
 postgresql_database_schemas: